Republic of Moldova

 They shall allow for appropriate financial compensation for expenses incurred in the exercise of the office in question as well as, where appropriate, compensation for loss of earnings or remuneration for work done and corresponding social welfare protection.

-In the light of the above, the rapporteurs conclude that Article 7.2 is violated in the Republic of Moldova.
+In the light of the above, the rapporteurs consider that Article 7, paragraph 2, is partially complied with in the Republic of Moldova.

 Article 7.3